 'There is no shortage of literature on EU climate policies, an area of European studies which has flourished recently.
 Several edited volumes already offer comprehensive overviews of this policy domain.
 Yet Elin Lerum Boasson and Jørgen Wettestad’s monograph stands out as the first theoretically driven, comparative analysis of the factors that drive the development of EU internal climate policies… the richness of the empirical material and well-structured framework of EU Climate Policy make it a must-read for those interested in energy and climate policy-making in Europe and beyond.
 The book undoubtedly constitutes a sound basis for further theoretically informed comparative research on these issues.'

-'This book offers structured, comparative case studies of the development of four central climate policies: emissions trading systems, renewables, carbon capture and storage, and energy policy for buildings, examining the intriguing similarities and differences in how these have taken shape.
-Combining sociological New Institutionalism and political science theories in a novel and engaging way, Elin Lerum Boasson and Jørgen Wettestad explore and explain the history of EU climate policy… This book is a much needed contribution to the field of climate policymaking…'
+'This book offers structured, comparative case studies of the development of four central EU climate policies: emissions trading systems, renewables, carbon capture and storage, and energy policy for buildings, examining the intriguing similarities and differences in how these have taken shape.
+Combining sociological and political science theories in a novel way, Elin Lerum Boasson and Jorgen Wettestad explore the history of EU climate policy… This book is a much needed contribution to the field of climate policymaking…'

 LSE Review of Books